 The new issue of Catholic World Report

-The July issue of Catholic World Report should be hitting newsstands and mailboxes, and here's what you'll find inside:
+The October issue of Catholic World Report should be hitting newsstands and mailboxes any day now, and here's what you'll find inside:

 - Political Tests: Church-state conflicts were both frequent and intense during the summer months, particularly in North America.
 In Alabama, a dispute over display of the Ten Commandments led to a tense confrontation, and prompted Christians to ask probing questions about the proper political strategy.
 A new Vatican document underlined the duty of Catholic politicians to oppose legal recognition of same-sex unions, and immediately that teaching was put to the test in both Canada and the US.

 - The Last Voyage?: The Pope had intended to concentrate on Slovakia's steadfast loyalty to the Church.
 Instead the Pope's September visit called attention to his own shocking physical frailty.

 - New Testimony: Kenya’s old regime dismissed the death of an American missionary priest as a suicide.
 Fred Nzwili reports that a fresh inquiry, organized by a new government, has jettisoned that conclusion.

 - When Can the Healing Begin?: In Boston, a lawsuit settlement brings some relief after a shocking murder; in London, a cardinal is cleared; on a major US network, an old Vatican document is grossly misrepresented.